unfurling.net

 A podcast of a conversation with Sam Peczek from Spilt Milk Magazine was recorded in August 2010.

-Took part in a live two-hour broadcast on Soundart Radio in January 2009 to celebrate Imbolc, reading the story A Crack in the Wall.
-Also performed at the Secret Garden Party Festival in 2008 and the Port Eliot Festival in 2009.
+She took part in a live two-hour broadcast on Soundart Radio in January 2009 to celebrate Imbolc, reading the story A Crack in the Wall, and also performed at the Secret Garden Party Festival in 2008 and the Port Eliot Festival in 2009.

 Heads and Tales